openstack/puppet-swift/README.md

 ### Define: swift::storage::server

 Defined resource type that can be used to create a swift storage server instance.
-If you keep the sever names unique it is possibly to create multiple swift servers on a single physical node.
+If you keep the server names unique it is possible to create multiple swift servers on a single physical node.

-This will configure an rsync server instance and swift storage instance to manage the all devices in the devices directory.
+This will configure an rsync server instance and a swift storage instance to manage all the devices in the devices directory.

 ```puppet
 swift::storage::server { '6010':